-Yes, using the AWS management console or the AWS SDK you can choose a new master key to apply to a specific data stream.
+Yes, using the Amazon Web Services management console or the Amazon SDK you can choose a new master key to apply to a specific data stream.

 Q: Can you walk me through the encryption lifecycle of my data from the point in time when I send it to a Kinesis data stream with server-side encryption enabled, and when I retrieve it?

-The following walks you through how Kinesis Data Streams uses AWS KMS CMKs to encrypt a message before it is stored in the PUT path, and to decrypt it after it is retrieved in the GET path.
-Kinesis and AWS KMS perform the following actions (including decryption) when you call putRecord(s) or getRecords on a data stream with server-side encryption enabled.
+The following walks you through how Kinesis Data Streams uses Amazon KMS CMKs to encrypt a message before it is stored in the PUT path, and to decrypt it after it is retrieved in the GET path.
+Kinesis and Amazon KMS perform the following actions (including decryption) when you call putRecord(s) or getRecords on a data stream with server-side encryption enabled.